openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 Configure a Multiple Choice Problem to Award Partial Credit
 =================================================================

-To configure an multiple choice problem to award partial credit for a specific answer, you add the following attributes to the problem XML.
+To configure a multiple choice problem to award partial credit for a specific answer, you add the following attributes to the problem XML.

 * Add the ``partial_credit="points"`` attribute to the